Stanford 10 Assessment

 - Families who do not call in by the test start time will not be able to take the test that day and will not be able to make it up.
 They can test on the other testing days for the assessments scheduled for those days.

 - Families who have technical issues that are not resolved by the test start time will not be able to take the test that day and will not be able to make it up.
 They can test on the other testing days for the assessments scheduled for those days.

 - One of the three testing days will not have any assignments due school-wide.
 This is to assist students who are taking the Stanford 10 to not fall behind.

 - No makeup day will be available for tests that are missed for any reason.

-- Complete the Identity Verification Form - This is used to confirm the student’s identity and confirm that all technical requirements are met prior to testing.
-Please complete by Wednesday, October 18th.
+- Complete the Student Identity Verification and Technical Form - This is used to confirm the student’s identity and confirm that all technical requirements are met prior to testing.
+Please complete by Wednesday, April 18th.

 The Day of the Test